 Through discussions with stakeholders, fair housing advocates, and this assessment of fair housing issues, the City identified factors that contribute to fair housing issues, as shown in Table 1L-14, Factors Contributing to Fair Housing Issues.
-While there are several strategies identified to address the fair housing issues, the most pressing issues are the presence of R/ECAP conditions and characteristics and a citywide disproportionate housing need for renters.
+While there are several strategies identified to address the fair housing issues, the most pressing issues are the presence of High Segregation and Poverty R/ECAP conditions and characteristics and a citywide disproportionate housing need for renters.
 The combination of these factors presents challenges to housing and economic mobility in the short and near term for many households, particularly lower-income households.
-Prioritized contributing factors are bolded in Table 1L-14 and associated actions to meaningfully affirmatively further fair housing related to these factors are bold and italicized.
-Additional programs to affirmatively further fair housing are included in Section 1L-1, Action Plan.
+Prioritized contributing factors are bolded in Table 1L-14 and associated actions to meaningfully affirmatively further fair housing are included in Section 1L-1, Action Plan.